kavita57/SIT-727-2025-2.3d/readme.md

-Here's a detailed **Markdown** documentation for your Flask Journal App project, including the Dockerization and Kubernetes setup.

----

 # **Flask Personal Journal App with MongoDB Atlas**

 This is a **Flask-based personal journal application** that allows users to add journal entries, view them, and automatically analyze the sentiment of the content.
 The application is **containerized using Docker** and can be deployed to **Kubernetes**.
 It uses **MongoDB Atlas** as a managed database.